Sir Peter Lampl

 A Chartered Accountant, Andy also worked as a Tax Consultant at Price Waterhouse from 1993 to 1996.

-Meg Headley is the co-founder of Atticus Social Purpose, a Corporate Responsibility consultancy.
+Meg Headley is VP of HR for Hult Corporate Education, and the co-founder of Atticus Social Purpose, a Corporate Responsibility consultancy.
 She has spent her career in Human Resources with Accenture and PA consulting, and most latterly as the HRD of a global professional services firm.

 Chairman and CEO of Caxton Associates